Last updated: 30 January 2023

 10. Principle: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

-- full-year and half-year announcements;
+- full year and half-year result announcements;

 - other regulatory announcements;

-- the Annual General Meeting;
+- the Annual General Meeting and outcomes;

-- update meetings with existing shareholders;
+- meetings with existing shareholders;